-Tyro's key priorities and strategies for FY20 and beyond are discussed in the CEO's Review on pages 14 to 17.
+Tyro's key priorities and strategies for FY20 are focused on continued growth in both our payments and banking businesses.
 In the Directors' opinion, any further disclosure of information would be likely to result in unreasonable prejudice to the Company.